LegendsUnchained/vpx-standalone-alp4k/external/vpx-batman66/README.md

 DirectB2S

-Included in PUP Pack which is REQIRED for this table
+Included in PUP Pack which is REQUIRED for this table

 ROM